 "Plus, what if Dagomon shows when we're all so far away?"
 Tai asked.
 "No, that won't work…"

 Everybody's uplifted spirits suddenly sagged like wet tarps.
-There blinking on Izzy's screen were the answers to their problem… but no one had any idea how to reach them.
+Blinking on Izzy's screen were the answers to their problem… but they had no idea how to reach them.

 … … …